The Best Tax Benefits for Education in 2019

 This deduction is limited to single filers with MAGIs between $65,000 and $80,000 as of 2019, or $135,000 to $160,000 for those who are married and filing jointly.
 You can claim up to $2,500 in interest you paid on student loans during the tax year.
 This, too, is an adjustment to income, so you can claim the standard deduction or itemize as well.

 The deduction does not cover loans from employer plans or from individuals who are related to you.
 And, of course, you must actually have used the proceeds of the loan to fund your education or that of your spouse or dependents—you used the money to pay tuition and fees, or for books, equipment, and supplies.
-Room and board costs can qualify, too, under some circumstances.
+Room and board costs can qualify under some circumstances.
 The student must have been enrolled at least half-time.

 This one is for teachers rather than students.
 It is worth up to $250 of expenses you paid out of your own pocket—not a huge amount, but every dollar helps at tax time.
-Your school cannot have reimbursed you for them.
-It’s also an above-the-line deduction.
+Your school cannot have reimbursed you for those expenses.
+It is also an above-the-line deduction.

 You must teach kindergarten through 12th grade to qualify, or be a principal, aide, counselor, or instructor at an elementary or secondary school.
 You must work 900 or more hours during the year, and the school must be recognized under your state’s laws.
-Sorry, homeschooling isn’t covered.
+Homeschooling is not covered.

 Eligible expenses include money you spent on books, computer or classroom equipment, or supplies.
 Athletic supplies can also qualify if you teach physical education or health.
 If you enroll in a professional development course, you can typically deduct this cost, too, but certain rules apply.